DaveBenham/VenomModules/doc/Oscillators.md

 - 50% is a traditional perfect triangle
 - 99% approximates a saw wave with an ascending ramp

-The Skew CV is additive with the knob value.
+The bipolar Skew CV input is additive with the knob value.
 It has an associated attenuverter that can attenuate and/or invert the signal.
 With the attenuverter at 100% the CV is scaled at 10% per volt.